mitesh1409/interview-prep/JavaScript/backlog.md

 ### Closures

 Closure = Function + Lexical Environment
+Closure = The combination of a function and the lexical environment within which that function was declared.
 A **Closure** is the combination of a function bundled together (enclosed) with references to its surrounding state (the **lexical environment**).
 In simpler terms, a closure gives you access to an outer function's scope from an inner function, even after the outer function has finished executing.

 ### What, Why, and How